alphabetically (on a 5 point system).........

 RESERVATIONS BY PHONE

-Unlike the Lobster Pot, here is a diner sized menu that is an overall winner.
-They got me on the first visit.
+Unlike the Lobster Pot, here is a diner sized menu that is an overall better bet.
 Completely confused as to which of the 50 items to order, I went with the most dangerous food, a fried fish and chips platter.
 In the wrong hands, this could be one greasy mess.
 But on the contrary, it came out light, not greasy at all, and completely delicious although on one or two occasions, some very limp fries accompanying it.
-Every subsequent visit to Bubala's has proved the same.
 Salads are fresh and delicious and although there are burgers on the menu, I dare say that they won't be winning top prize.
-Omelets are light and fluffy and the fajitas (which are really burritos) are packed to the gills on a too small plate.
-Egg scrambles, relatively new to the menu are quite nice as well.
-An ooey-gooey chicken prosciutto sandwich was quite tasty.
+Fish sandwiches both broiled and fried are quite delicious and fresh and have become my go-to items.

 Bubala's will not be garnering any gourmet awards.
 And that's OK.
 That's not what they do here.
-And the prices, slightly less than most, give it an advantage.
-There is indoor seating with a slight eau de public restroom.
-The outdoor area is much sought after and quite large and heaters in chilly weather make things more comfortable.
-Bubala’s has earned a rite of passage and most everyone would like to sit outside and be seen, and vice versa.
+There is indoor seating with a slight eau-de-public restroom.
+The outdoor area is much sought after and quite large with heaters for chilly weather.
+Bubala’s has earned a rite of passage and most everyone prefers the outside.

-And on some given Sunday in August, if you happen to be in the neighborhood, you can watch the Drag Brunch crowd make their way into, or passed the restaurant and literally take over.
+And on some given Sunday in August, if you happen to be in the neighborhood, you can watch the attendees of the Drag Brunch crowd make their way passed the restaurant .
 What a hoot!

-Bubala’s has been our go-to place for lunch (and occasionally dinner).
+Bubala’s has been a go-to place for lunch for many years.
 If you are spending an extended time here, you will find yourself returning again and again.

 225 Commercial Street, Provincetown

 The Canteen is certainly unusual.
-It came onto the scene just a few years ago and was an instant hit.
+It came onto the scene several years ago and was an instant hit.
 Its popularity has not changed much over time.
-It is unusual not just for its overnight success but for its unique combination of excellent food, cheerful staff and less than no-frills ambience.
+Today its success needs to be questioned as the Canteen takes a rather big slide into mediocrity.
 Google defines the word canteen as “a restaurant provided by an organization such as a military camp, college, factory, or company for its soldiers, students, staff”.
 Excellent choice of words and in the case of The Canteen (the restaurant), I would lean more toward the military camp description.

 Let’s get the good news right up front.
-If you’re out for a lobster roll, this is the go-to place for Ptown’s best.
+If you’re out for a lobster roll, it definitely gets high marks (I prefer their cold version over the hot one).
 The lines out front will attest to that.
 They are served on a good roll and packed to the gills with quality lobster meat and while I don’t purport to know their secret, there certainly must be one to be able to come up with this flavorful lobster roll.
-They have a rather lengthy list of other choices ranging from salads to various sandwiches (pulled pork, chicken salad, fish and chips, etc), all done with varying degrees of success.
+They have a rather lengthy list of other choices ranging from salads to various sandwiches (pulled pork, chicken salad, fish and chips, etc), most of which is highly average at best.
+Cold soggy fries were quickly replaced with fresh on request.
+Tuna tacos had little flavor and served only luke-warm.
 They also have a lengthy list of sides inclusive of their signature brussels sprouts cooked in a fish sauce which happened to do nothing for me on more than one occasion.
-But the lines are long for one good reason….those amazing lobster rolls, leaving your only big decision as to whether to go for the cold or warm version.

-The staff are very pleasant and, like their lobster meat, are no doubt hand-picked by caring owners.
-Ordering is done at a counter where you will be met by one of the helpful staff.
+The staff is pleasant unless they are super-busy when substitutions become a no-no. Ordering is done at a counter where you will be met by one of the helpful staff.
 You will be given a number and when ready, staff runners will find you wherever you may be sitting.
 They are very adept at it too.

-But wait!
-2018 has brought a whole new seating arrangement to the Canteen with a larger seating area.
+In 2018 a new backyard seating arrangement was introduced with a larger seating area.
 Nonetheless, it’s a good idea that you bring a sense of humor along with your appetite.
 There are a few “choice” tables inside, although I use that word loosely as they tend to become surrounded by those waiting on line to place an order.
-Then there are two bar-height benches out front with stools.
 Most however opt for the rear-end of the building, with its well-worn tables and chairs, stone ledges and other furniture that appears to be minutes away from their final destination at the town dump.
 Not glamorous but then again, it’s the canteen!

 247 Commercial Street, Provincetown